-The current release (version 1.0) is a first beta release and although it was tested for some time in our research group, it may still contain bugs and inconsistencies in certain places.
-This reference guide is also a first version.
-We would appreciate it if you can send bug reports, ideas about enhancements of the software and the manual, and any other comments you might have, to Timbl@kub.nl.
+A more elaborate description of the changes from version 1.0 to 2.0 can be found in Chapter 3.
+Although these new features have been tested for some time in our research group, the software may still contains bugs and inconsistencies in some places.
+The documentation for the API is still in a very early stage.
+We would appreciate it if you would send bug reports, ideas about enhancements of the software and the manual, and any other comments you might have, to Timbl@kub.nl.

 This reference guide is structured as follows.
 In Chapter 1 you can find the terms of the license according to which you are allowed to use TiMBL.
-The following chapter gives some instructions on how to install the TiMBL package on your computer.
-Readers who are interested in the theoretical and technical details of Memory-Based Learning and of this implementation can then proceed to Chapter 3.
-Those who just want to get started using TiMBL can skip this chapter, and directly proceed either to Chapters 4 and 5, which respectively provide a reference to the file formats and command line options of TiMBL, or to Appendix A, where a short hands-on tutorial is provided on the basis of a case study with a data set from a linguistic domain (prediction of Dutch diminutive suffixes).
+The subsequent chapter gives some instructions on how to install the TiMBL package on your computer.
+Chapter 3 lists the changes that have taken place between version 1.0 and 2.0.
+Readers who are interested in the theoretical and technical details of Memory-Based Learning and of this implementation can then proceed to Chapter 4.
+Those who just want to get started using TiMBL can skip this chapter, and directly proceed either to Chapters 5 and 6, which respectively provide a reference to the file formats and command line options of TiMBL, or to Appendix A, where a short hands-on tutorial is provided on the basis of a case study with a data set from a linguistic domain (prediction of Dutch diminutive suffixes).
+Chapter 7 gives a specification of the programmer's interface to the TiMBL library.